JetBrains-Research/CommentUpdater/README.md

 - modelConfig - folder with content
   from [link](https://drive.google.com/drive/folders/1E4XOJHfEWOlHXBPxPu3_bkKfuU4G_N49?usp=sharing)
 - output.json - empty file (where resulting labeled samples from all projects would be stored)
 - stats.json - empty file

+### Statistics

+You can find notebook with the collected projects statistics analysis here: [a relative link](DatasetStatitstics.ipynb)